 Composite resins with high mechanical and aesthetic performance are also used in the reconstruction of fractured teeth, with shape changes (eg conoid teeth) and diastema closure.
 Coneid teeth are a problem that mainly affects the lateral incisors and is characterized by teeth that are smaller than normal and conical in shape.
 In the case of diastemas ("spaces between teeth"), the physician should evaluate the best treatment option to close it.

-The treatments of the above mentioned situations can pass through direct restorations in composite resin or indirect restorations in ceramics (facets).
-In other cases it may also be necessary for Orthodontic intervention.
+The treatments of the aforementioned situations can pass through direct restorations in composite resin or indirect restorations in ceramics (facets).
+In some cases, Orthodontic intervention may also be required.
 The multidisciplinary cases are evaluated by the departments involved and a specific treatment plan is defined for each situation.

 The so-called intrinsic stains can take on various aspects and are caused by various factors.